alexanderganderson/alexanderganderson.github.io/_posts/2016-10-12-coding_tips.markdown

 ---

 # Introduction

-As a graduate student in computational neuroscience and machine learning, I spend quite a bit of time coding.
+As a graduate student in computational neuroscience and machine learning, I spend much of my time coding.
 Naturally, I want to produce valid code as fast as possible.
-While the desire to produce code quickly leads many scientists to produce spaghetti code, I have found that using good software engineering processes has dramatically increased my productivity.
+While the desire to produce code quickly and the lack of a code review process often leads many scientists to produce poorly written code, I have found that using good software engineering processes has dramatically increased my productivity.
 If you are to take away one thing from this post, it is as follows:

-Deliberately designing code that is easy to read and test pays huge dividends.
+**Deliberately designing code that is easy to read and test pays huge dividends.**

+The rest of this post will discuss why it is beneficial for scientists to write great code and what specific actions you can take to write better code.

 # What are the benefits of writing great code?